JZ-Azure/MyMSLearn/DP-900/README.md

 Relational databases are not well suited for high-throughput workloads or massive insert/update batches.
 Instead, they best handle small transactions targeting one or few records.

+- Descriptive: What's happening
+- Diagnositc: Why it happened
+- Predictive: What will happen
+- Prescriptive: What should I do